SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Introduction

-To investigate the potential of \ac{UDA} for neural surrogate modeling, we provide simulation data from diverse simulation configurations, across a range of realistic tasks from engineering design.
-Our settings are all rooted in application and derived from industrial problem settings.
+To investigate the potential of \ac{UDA} for neural surrogate modeling, we provide simulation data across a range of realistic tasks from industrial engineering design.
 We introduce a comprehensive benchmark that evaluates established UDA methods and neural surrogates.
 An overview of the framework is shown in \cref{fig:figure_1}.
 Our contributions can be summarized as follows:

-\begin{itemize}[left=8pt] \item We propose four practical datasets with predefined distribution shifts in \textit{hot rolling}, \textit{sheet metal forming}, \textit{electric motor}, and \textit{heatsink} design, based on realistic simulation setups. \item We present, to the best of our knowledge, the first joint study of established neural surrogate architectures and \ac{UDA} on engineering simulations with unstructured meshes. \item We introduce \emph{\ourmethod}, a modular benchmarking suite that complements our datasets with baseline models and algorithms.
-It allows easy integration of new simulations, machine learning methods, domain adaptation techniques, and model selection strategies. \end{itemize}
+\begin{itemize} \item We propose four practical datasets with flexible distribution shifts in \textit{hot rolling}, \textit{sheet metal forming}, \textit{electric motor}, and \textit{heatsink} design, based on realistic simulation setups. \item We present, to the best of our knowledge, the first joint study of established neural surrogates and \ac{UDA} on engineering simulations with unstructured meshes. \item We introduce \emph{\ourmethod}, a modular benchmarking suite that complements our datasets with baseline models and algorithms.
+It allows for easy integration of new simulations, machine learning methods, domain adaptation techniques, and model selection strategies. \end{itemize}